All Episodes

 I'm not sure what you mean.

-And then there are voluntary relationships, but both fall under the category of influence, right?
+I mean, there are coercive relationships and then there are voluntary relationships, but both fall under the category of influence, right?

-And if my wife asks me to get her a cup of coffee and I go get her a cup of coffee, I mean there's been influence manipulation or whatever.
+And if my wife asks me to get her a cup of coffee and I go get her a cup of coffee, I mean, there's been influence, manipulation, or whatever.

-She's manipulated me not in a negative way, but in the same way that you would uh manipulate a Rubik's Cube or whatever it is, right?
+She's manipulated me not in a negative way, but in the same way that you would manipulate a Rubik's Cube or whatever it is, right?

 Oh, okay.